iotelligence/flask-carpark/README.md

 	Dashboard is page for display occupancy map.
 It shows status of slot that available or occupied.

 ## Procedure
-	(1) Dashboard page send request to server
-	(2) To receive .csv file from server
-	(3) To display data on dashboard page
+	(1) To send request from dashboard page to server for download the data (2) To display data on dashboard page

 ## Test data
 	To send request to server ([get])